Robin Hayeems, Senior Scientist

 Daniel Assamad

-Daniel AssamadClinical Research Project Assistant
+Daniel AssamadClinical Research Project Coordinator

 Daniel is a trained genetic counsellor who completed a Bachelor’s of Science in Genetics, Physiology and Psychology and a Master of Health Science in Medical Genomics at the University of Toronto.
 He then went on to complete his Master of Science in Genetic Counselling at the University of British Columbia.
 One of Daniel’s main projects, the P-GUIDE™ aims to develop a novel patient-reported outcome measure to capture the personal-utility of genomic medicine, and he is currently working on developing a similar tool for adolescents.
 Daniel is also involved in numerous other projects including the Secondary Findings Impact Study and Virtual Navigator.